 Author Adele Parks on her perfect Surrey weekend

-Best-selling novelist Adele Parks has sold over a million copies of her books in the UK alone and is published in 20 countries.
-She lives in Guildford with her husband Jim and eight-year-old son Conrad.
-Come the weekend, they like to make the most...
+Best-selling novelist Adele Parks has sold over three million copies of her books in the UK alone and is published in 26 countries.
+Living in Guildford, with her husband Jim and 16-year-old son Conrad, weekends are all about friends and family